Glue Resist Watercolor Rainbow

 Once you’re done painting the rainbow, it’s time to paint the clouds.

 For this step, you’ll want to use heavily diluted blue paint.
-The idea is to add just enough colour for the clouds to look textured without blending into the sky.
-Start out with less and add a little more paint as needed if the colour is too light.
+The idea is to add just enough color for the clouds to look textured without blending into the sky.
+Start out with less and add a little more paint as needed if the color is too light.

-I filled a small container with water and dipped my paintbrush into the concentrated colour from the rainbow a couple of times to add it to the water.
-You can do the same thing with kids’ watercolour paint if that’s what you’re using.
+I filled a small container with water and dipped my paintbrush into the concentrated color from the rainbow a couple of times to add it to the water.
+You can do the same thing with kids’ watercolor paint if that’s what you’re using.

 Clouds painted with light blue watercolour paint.